dofal/dofal/README.md

 -------------
 CZ below

 Hello, I am Jirka.
 I have 2 years experience with Wordpress web development.
 At the beginning of this year I decided to start learning programming in Python.
 I fell in love with it and I tried some basics of WebScraping, 2D Games, Arduino and finally found myself in Web Development.
 Currently working on projects build on Flask Framework.
+Update: In September of 2022 I started studying Computer Science on University of Technology in Brno.
+I got experience with C, React and Shell.

 *   🌍  I'm based in Czech Republic
 *   ✉️  You can contact me at [ji.dofek@gmail.com](mailto:ji.dofek@gmail.com)